arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 It reads ok-ish still.
 But the combination of nested loops and mutation with some conditionals sprinkled on them can get unreadable pretty soon.
 The exact workflow might be lost in the mechanics.

-As an alternative, Kotlin language designers included extension methods.
+As an alternative, the Kotlin language designers included extension methods.
 We can write code like this:

 ```kotlin
 fun allCitiesToVisit(speaker: Speaker): List<City> {